 We’ve already said quite a lot about our love of Robert Bernard Fowler, but it’s worth reiterating that throughout the 90s the Liverpool hitman was one of the most thrilling goalscorers in the Premier League.

-As an outrageously talented youngster, the Toxteth Terror destroyed defences up and down the country for fun, and he remains sixth on the list of the Premier League’s top scorers of all time.
+As an outrageously talented youngster, the Toxteth Terror destroyed defences up and down the country for fun, and he remains seventh on the list of the Premier League’s top scorers of all time.

 Due to similar reasons as to why he never truly established himself at international level, Fowler only missed out on the Team of the Year due to the ridiculous depth of striking talent in the division at the time.

-But only Fowler has the ability to cure hangovers.
+But as far as we’re concerned, he’s the only one with the ability to cure hangovers.

 Few midfielders in the Premier League have been able to match the languid brilliance of Alonso, who helped form the backbone to one of the best teams to never win the title.